What We Do

-The Fellowships encourage journalists to chronicle and illuminate the health challenges and social justice issues confronting an increasingly diverse and polyglot nation.
-The program is open to all journalists interested in health reporting, not just those on the health beat.
+The Fellowships are open to all journalists interested in health reporting, not just those on the health beat.
 We invite participation from print, broadcast, and multimedia journalists working for or contributing to mainstream and ethnic media outlets in the United States.
-Students are not eligible.

 Get updates on our Fellowships and follow our Fellows' work:

 - Join ReportingonHealth